Secrets of the Slip Knot

 Most of the time we are interested in which part of the yarn controls the loop size, so that will be the first thing I demonstrate.
 Then, we’ll talk about situations where pulling the working yarn should tighten the loop and times when pulling the tail should tighten the loop.

-There's more to explore in the learning library!
+There's more to explore in the Learning Library!